 Solid Cast Signals:

-Separate casts were fashioned for 1-, 2- and 3-lamp configurations.
-Engineers desiring, say a 4-lamp signal configuration would need to pair together two 2-lamp housings or a 3-lamp and 1-lamp housing.
+Separate castings were fashioned for 1-, 2- and 3-lamp configurations.
+Engineers desiring, say, a 4-lamp inline signal configuration would need to stack two 2-lamp housings, or a 3-lamp and 1-lamp housing.

-Beginning pretty early, perhaps before 1930, tie-rodded designs were adopted by some manufacturers.
-To make signals easier to configure and repair, each lamp module is individually cast with open ends, and affixed by an access door on the front.
-The modules can be stacked together in any number, as required.
-The stack is enclosed by end plates at top and bottom and held together by two or three tie rods through the length of the signal head.
-The signal probably most well-known by collectors is the Crouse Hinds Type D/DT “Art Deco” which used this design from the ’30s well into the ’50s.
+Beginning early on, tie-rodded designs were adopted by some manufacturers.
+Both Crouse Hinds and American Gas Accumulator were using tie rods by the late 1920s.
+To make signals easier to configure and repair, individual lamp segments with open ends were affixed with an access door on the front.
+These modular segments could be stacked together in any number, as required.
+The stack was enclosed by end plates at top and bottom and held together by two or three tie rods through the length of the signal head.
+The signal probably most well-known by collectors is the Crouse Hinds Type D/DT “Art Deco”, which used a tie-rodded design from the ’30s well into the ’50s.

-Taking the best aspects of earlier designs, solid cast individual lamp sections with a hinged access door on the front are simply bolted together as needed to create a traffic signal face.
+Taking the best aspects of earlier designs, individual enclosed lamp segments with a hinged access door on the front were simply bolted together as needed to create a traffic signal face.
 General Electric may have pioneered this design with their sectional signal introduced in 1937.
-The end plates and tie rods are gone, although they were still supplied extraneously for a few years with Marbelite signals when antiquated local specs required them.
+The end plates and tie rods were gone, although Marbelite still supplied them for a few years in places where antiquated local specs required them.